 - sleep difficulties, often due to pain

-- dry eyes and mouth (Sjogren’s syndrome)
+- dry eyes and mouth (Sjögren’s syndrome)

 - eye burning, itching, and discharge

-- chronic or recurrent bacterial infections
+- chronic or recurrent bacterial infection

-If you have already been diagnosed with RA, and you notice new or worsening symptoms, talk with your doctor to learn more about managing your RA symptoms.
+If you have already been diagnosed with RA and you notice new or worsening symptoms, talk with your doctor to learn more about managing your RA symptoms.